Continuous Inkjet Printing Systems

 Software within the coder controls the jet to create printed these alphanumeric, 1D and 2D marks.
 This enables manufacturers to permanently mark their products and packaging to track products through processing, to conform to regulatory requirements and to facilitate quick recall when necessary.
 In addition, the quick-drying capability of today’s inks limit the risk of smearing or blurred printed codes, ensuring that codes remain readable throughout production and distribution.

-The ability of the Inkjet Printing Systems to place these permanent, scannable and human readable codes efficiently and reliably has earned it a place on an extremely wide range of production lines.
+The ability of the Inkjet Printing Systems to place scannable and human readable codes efficiently and reliably has earned it a place on an extremely wide range of production lines.
 They are in common use in industries from food and beverage to pharmaceuticals, automotive parts and cosmetics.

 Many of today’s sophisticated Inkjet Printing Systems incorporate software that not only enables them to print quickly and cleanly, but also alerts operating personnel when ink or solvent supplies begin to run low.
 In some cases, the software also enables the manufacturer of the inkjet system to access the unit’s controls to make adjustments and corrections remotely, reducing the risk of production downtime.